Man who had more than 200 guns at home to plead guilty

 Andruchuk has been detained since March when a Magistrate Judge determined that evidence of his “explosive expressions of rage and acts of violence,” a firearms “obsession that has led to neglect of the family,” and a “deep and intractable” level of mental health and substance abuse disorders made his detention the only way to protect the public.

-Andruchuk was arrested at home he shares with his wife and three children on Feb.
+Andruchuk was arrested at the home he shares with his wife and three children on Feb.
 24 by police investigating reports of gunfire.
-Police found the guns strewn around several rooms and the basement of the home and hidden in various places, prosecutors have said.
+Police found the guns strewn around several rooms and the basement of the home, and also hidden in various places, prosecutors have said.

 Prosecutors have also said that he was manufacturing ghost guns, which are assembled from kits and do not have serial numbers, making them hard to trace.

 Andruchuk’s attorneys have in the past described him as a firearms collector.
-However, they said the guns were in a locked basement, where the children had no access, and the flamethrower was legal and used for brush management and snow removal.
+They said the guns were in a locked basement where the children had no access and the flamethrower was legal and used for brush management and snow removal.

 Andruchuk also faces gun, drug, and domestic violence charges in state court.
 Those charges are pending.